theDevSoham/task_manager_app/README.md

 A full-stack task management application built with **React/Next.js** for the frontend and **Node.js/Express** for the backend.
 The app provides user authentication, task creation, editing, bulk upload, search with server-side filtering, pagination, and CSV export functionality.

+## Hosted Application
+Checkout the application at [this](https://task-manager-app-rho-blush.vercel.app/) link.
+Also the backend can be tested via this [postman document](https://documenter.getpostman.com/view/24589212/2sB3Hhu3bW)

 ---

 ## Table of Contents